ilyaigpetrov/ncurses-for-emscripten/COMPILE.md

 })
 #endif
 ```
-3. run `emcc --clear-cache` and try to compile hello world after it to rebuild cache.
+3. run `emcc --clear-cache` and try to compile hello world after it to rebuild the cache.

 ## Understanding